taylorletsoaka/MemoryManagement/README.md

 The virutal address space is mapped to physical space by means of pages.
 When ```sbrk()``` is called to increase the heap limit, the new space is mapped to physical memory in quanta of pages.
 These pages, however, are of a fixed size (usually 4KB), meaning the heap break won't always be placed at a page boundary.
 A space can therefore arise between the break and the next page boundary: "no man's land".
 While accessing addresses beyond the break should trigger memory access violation errors ("bus error" or "segmentaition fault"), no errors are raised for memory accesses that are in "no man's land", outside of the mapped heap region but within an allocated page.
-Be aware that this can cause bugs to occur that are very difficult to track.
+We have to be warey that this can cause bugs to occur that are very difficult to track.

 <p align="center"><img src="./images/nomansland.png" alt="No Man's Land" align="middle"></p>